folio-org/mod-data-export-worker/README.md

 ### Bulk edit
 In case of no matched records found when uploading CSV file with items or users, link to download matched records is not available for user.
 The maximum value of size for uploading file is 15MB.
+It could be changed with spring.servlet.multipart.max-file-size application argument.

 ### Environment variables
 | Name                         | Default value          | Description                                                                                                                                                                                           |